 Out of Term Withdrawal

-Requests for Out of Term Withdrawals are held to a higher standard, given these requests alter an established academic record and could have significant impact on financial aid eligibility, academic status, and capacity for future success.
+Requests for Out of Term Withdrawals are held to a higher standard because these requests alter an established academic record and may significantly impact financial aid eligibility, academic status, and capacity for future success.
 As such, special consideration and coordination is required beyond the college level.

 To initiate an Out of Term Withdrawal, a student must: